tinwan/vue2-data-tree/README.md

               draggable: true, // support drag node or not,
                                // must be a boolean, default value is false
               checkable: { // support check node or not, set the value to
-                           //false will disable check; default value is like this
+                           // false will disable check; default value is like this
                   halfCheckable: true, // support half-check or not, must
                                        // be a boolean, default value is false
                   cascade: {